An integrated approach to behavior change

 In a very different sector, our Integrated Model has also helped the efforts of the Youth Endowment Foundation (YEF) to reduce violent offending and victimization among young people.

-While evaluating two of their sports-based programs, we mapped potential causes of violence to elements on the Integrated Model pathway, such as “motivation” and “choice.”
+While evaluating one of their sports-based programs, we mapped potential causes of violence to elements on the Integrated Model pathway, such as “motivation” and “choice.”
 From there, we could create precise theories of change that now inform the intervention trials, helping both us and the YEF to understand what works.

 A unified future for behavior change